Production of major chemicals except pesticides & insecticides up 7.22 pc in Apr-Jun: Govt data | Business

 Production of all major chemicals like Alkali chemicals, inorganic chemicals, organic chemicals has increased except pesticides, insecticides, and dyes and pigments in the said period, the ministry said in its monthly report.

-However, production of pesticides and insecticides declined 5.31 per cent to 75,461 tonnes during the April-June period of this fiscal from 71,453 tonnes in the year-ago period.
+However, production of pesticides and insecticides declined 5.31 per cent to 71,453 tonnes during the April-June period of this fiscal, from 75,461 tonnes in the year-ago period.

 The country exported major chemicals valued at Rs 7,118 crore in June, while imported Rs 5,851 crore worth major chemicals in the same month, it said.